kakaroto/Beyond20/docs/features.md

 ## Configurable options
 * Whisper rolls (yes, no, query the user)
-* Whisper rolls for monster pages
+* Whisper rolls for monsters only
 * Incognito rolls for monster pages
 * Roll types (normal, roll twice, roll thrice, query the user, roll with advantage, roll with disadvantage, roll with super advantage, roll with super disadvantage)
 * Auto roll damage and crit